Top

 Spain is a vast country with its own particularities, especially when it comes to food.
 Here’s my own list of the most typical products (both salty, sweet or drinks) you should try whenever you visit one of these Spanish regions.

-What to eat and drink region by region
+What to eat and drink in Spain, by region

 Aragón: ternasco (lamb)